For anyone who works with complex assets

 Click here for more info.

-In combination with the experiences of COINS, these experiences are used in a European standard which will be a new ISO standard, the ICDD (Information Container for Data Drop).
-This standard will consist of two parts; part 1 which describes the container principles and part 2 which will discuss the data model.
+With the experiences of COINS, a new ISO standard (ISO 21597), the ICDD (Information Container for Data Delivery) has been established as a European standard.
+You use ICDD when exchanging data between two parties.
+If you exchange files or datasets of which you want to know what belongs together.
+This standard will consist of two parts; part 1 which describes the container principle and part 2 which will discuss the data model.
 The ICDD will thereby become the successor to the COINS standard.

 Click here for more info.